REDDY-12/PITTSBURGH_BRIDGES/README.md

 The given data is used to train test using different models like Logistic Regression, Random Forest Classifier, KNeighbour Classifier.

 Code:https://colab.research.google.com/drive/1DeW-Qke1IhZaxsp_m752PkpB_TmiJ2bH?usp=sharing

+ML_PROJECT_11805157 file that is mentioned above is my report file.